 Fellowships, Stipends, & Assistantships

-Claremont Graduate University invests more than $12 million in fellowships annually.
+Claremont Graduate University invests more than $16 million in fellowships annually.
 Department fellowships, stipends, and assistantships are awarded to selected students on the recommendation of individual academic departments based on merit and need.
-Nearly 85% of CGU’s students received fellowships last year.
+Over 85% of CGU’s students received fellowships last year.

 - The amount of your merit fellowship is recommended by your department generally at the point of admission.

-- Fellowships are based on enrollment in 12-16 units per semester.
+- Fellowships are based on enrollment in 12-15 units per semester as listed on your letter of Admission.
 Should you register for less than the required units, your award will be adjusted accordingly.
 You can determine the adjusted amount by using the Fellowship Calculator.
 Please check with your department to confirm any enrollment requirements.

 - Fellowships are awarded in the form of tuition reduction.
 Once you are registered, your student account will be credited for the amount of your specific fellowship and you will be billed for the difference, if applicable.